Skip to main content

 International / PCT Patent Applications

+There is no such thing as a single “international patent” that protects globally, instead, patents must be pursued in each country of interest.
 PCT patent applications streamline the process of securing patents worldwide.
-There’s no such thing as a single “international patent” the protects globally, instead, patents must be pursued in each country of interest.
 PCT applications act as an easy staging area from which applications can distribute to each country, and also help defer expensive national filings for 2.5 years.
 Not only does this allow you more time to consider the market, but also consider how your USPTO application is performing.

 PCT National Stage Patent Application Entry

-Once a PCT patent application proceeds to each country of interest, it must be represented by a foreign associate that’s licensed to practice before that country’s patent office.
+Once a PCT patent application proceeds to each country of interest, it must be represented by a foreign associate that is licensed to practice before that country’s patent office.
 Our firm collaborates with such foreign associates to manage the prosecution in each country according to their unique laws.
-Further, because we oversee each country’s foreign associates, we’re able to direct a coordinated global strategy.
+Further, because we oversee each country’s foreign associates, we are able to direct a coordinated global strategy.

 IP Strategy & Counseling